1 . What the law says

 By law, employers must:

-- pass on these tips to employees without deductions, other than usual tax and National Insurance deductions
+- pass on these tips to workers without deductions, other than usual tax and National Insurance deductions

-- share these tips between employees in a fair and transparent way, following the Code of Practice – find out about sharing tips fairly
+- share these tips between workers in a fair and transparent way, following the Code of Practice – find out about sharing tips fairly

 - have a written policy about these tips and keep records of them – find out about policies and records